 - (d) The Illinois Department shall establish, by rule, a co-payment scale that provides for cost sharing by families that receive child care services, including parents whose only income is from assistance under this Code.
 The co-payment shall be based on family income and family size and may be based on other factors as appropriate.
 Co-payments may be waived for families whose incomes are at or below the federal poverty level. - (d-5) The Illinois Department, in consultation with its Child Care and Development Advisory Council, shall develop a plan to revise the child care assistance program's co-payment scale.
-The plan shall be completed no later than February 1, 2008, and shall include: - (1) findings as to the percentage of income that the average American family spends on child care and the relative amounts that low-income families and the average American family spend on other necessities of life; - (2) recommendations for revising the child care co-payment scale to assure that families receiving child care services from the Department are paying no more than they can reasonably afford; - (3) recommendations for revising the child care co-payment scale to provide at-risk children with complete access to Preschool for All and Head Start; and - (4) recommendations for changes in child care program policies that affect the affordability of child care.
+The plan shall be completed no later than February 1, 2008, and shall include:

+- recommendations for revising the child care co-payment scale to assure that families receiving child care services from the Department are paying no more than they can reasonably afford; - (3) recommendations for revising the child co-payment scale to provide at-risk children with complete access to Preschool for All and Head Start: and - (4) recommendations for changes in child care program policies that affect the affordability of child care. - (e) (Blank).
-1 (e) (Blank).

-- (f) The Illinois Department shall, by rule, set rates to 2 3 be paid for the various types of child care.
-Child care may be 4 provided through one of the following methods: - 5 arranging the child care through eligible providers by use of purchase of service contracts or 6 7 vouchers: - arranging with other agencies and community volunteer groups for non-reimbursed child care; - (3) (blank); or - 11 (4) adopting such other arrangements as the Department 12 determines appropriate. - 13 (f-1) Within 30 days after June 4, 2018 (the effective date of Public Act 100-587), the Department of Human Services 14 15 shall establish rates for child care providers that are no 16 less than the rates in effect on January 1, 2018 increased by 4.26%.
-17 - 18 (f-5) (Blank). - (g) Families eligible for assistance under this Section 19 20 shall be given the following options: - 2.1 (1) receiving a child care certificate issued by the 22 Department or a subcontractor of the Department that may 23 be used by the parents as payment for child care and 24 development services only; or - 25 (2) if space is available, enrolling the child with a 26 child care provider that has a purchase of service
+- (f) The Illinois Department shall, by rule, set rates to be paid for the various types of child care.
+Child care may be provided through one of the following methods: - arranging the child care through eligible (1)providers by use of purchase of service contracts or vouchers; - (2) arranging with other agencies and community volunteer groups for non-reimbursed child care; - (3) (blank); or - 24 (4) adopting such other arrangements as the Department 25 determines appropriate. - (f-1) Within 30 days after June 4, 2018 (the effective 26

-- 1 contract with the Department or a subcontractor of the Department for the provision of child care and development 2 services.
-The Department may identify particular priority 3 4 populations for whom they may request 5 consideration by a provider with purchase of service 6 contracts, provided that the providers shall be permitted to maintain a balance of clients in terms of household 7 incomes and families and children with special needs, as 8 9 defined by rule. - 10 (Source: P.A.
+- date of Public Act 100-587), the Department of Human Services 1 - shall establish rates for child care providers that are no 2 - 3 less than the rates in effect on January 1, 2018 increased by - 4 4.26%. - 5 (f-5) (Blank). - (q) Families eligible for assistance under this Section 6 - 7 shall be given the following options: - 8 (1) receiving a child care certificate issued by the - 9 Department or a subcontractor of the Department that may - 10 be used by the parents as payment for child care and - 11 development services only; or - (2) if space is available, enrolling the child with a 12 - 13 child care provider that has a purchase of service - 14 contract with the Department or a subcontractor of the - 15 Department for the provision of child care and development - 16 services.
+The Department may identify particular priority - special 17 populations for whom they may request - 18 consideration by a provider with purchase of service - contracts, provided that the providers shall be permitted 19 - 20 to maintain a balance of clients in terms of household - 2.1 incomes and families and children with special needs, as - 22 defined by rule. - (Source: P.A.
 101-81, eff.
 7-12-19; 101-657, eff.
-3-23-21; - 11 102-491, eff.
-8-20-21; revised 11-8-21.)"; and - on page 20, by replacing lines 21 through 23 with the - 13 following: - "Section 99.
+3-23-21; 23 - 24 102-491, eff.
+8-20-21; 102-813, eff.
+5-13-22; 102-926, eff. - 25 5-27-22.)

+- 1 Section 99.
 Effective date.
-This Act takes effect upon - 15 becoming law, except that Section 15 takes effect on July 1, - 16 2023.".
+This Act takes effect July 1, - 2 2023.".